-Residual effects are defined as the effects remaining once all additional mitigation measures have been 5.3.5.18 applied.
-Following the application of additional mitigation measures as described above, the assessment re-evaluates the significance of effect utilising the methodology outlined above in paragraphs 5.3.5.1 to 5.3.5.15.
-The residual effect is outlined following the presentation of additional mitigation measures in the relevant topic chapters.
+Residual effects are defined as the effects remaining once all further mitigation measures have been taken 5.3.5.20 into consideration.
+Following the identification of further mitigation measures as described above, the assessment re-evaluates the significance of effect utilising the methodology outlined above in paragraphs 5.3.5.7 to 5.3.5.17.